CRStefano/KWFEEF/README.md

 Three things, for three kinds of reader:

-- **`Paper/`** — the full paper (33 pages, LaTeX + PDF).
+- **`Paper/`** — the full paper (40 pages, LaTeX + PDF).
 I'll upload it shortly.
 I'll also post a link so you can read it on PhilPapers (that way you'll give me a couple of views—I know, I'm a bit of a sellout.)
 - **`Programma/`** — the model itself: a small foraging agent, the exhaustive optimiser, and an interactive dashboard you can open in a browser.
 Everything is reproducible from the scripts.
 I like things to be simple and intuitive, so you can launch the entire program simply by opening a .bat file (called “avvia_programma.bat”) - Everything is very neat; I hope you like it. **(Give me a star, give me a star, give me a star)** -

 ---

 ## The model in one breath

 A creature forages on a 3×3 grid.
-It cannot perceive the world in full detail for free; instead it picks a **perceptual policy** — a way of grouping the world into coarse categories (e.g. "food on the left" instead of "food in cell (0,2)").
+It cannot perceive the world in full detail for free; instead it picks a **perceptual policy**,  a way of grouping the world into coarse categories (e.g. "food on the left" instead of "food in cell (0,2)").
 There are exactly 203 such policies, and the program tries all of them.
 For each, it measures two quantities in the *same physical unit* (bits of free energy): how much **information** the policy keeps, and how much **viability** (distance from the death-equilibrium) it buys.
 The S-FEEF rule then picks the policy that maximises viability *net of the metabolic cost of information.*

 ---